BYU-ITC-210/BYU-ITC-210.github.io/HW6-Regex.md

 ## Scenario 1: Usernames

-On your site you have a page that allows a user to create a username.
+On your web site you have a page that allows a user to create a username.
 The username must start with a capital letter and be followed by only lowercase letters.
 It must end in exactly two numbers and the whole username must be at least 8 characters long.
 Write a regex pattern that will check this.

 Hints:
 * The caret `^` indicates that the match must occur at the beginning of a line.
 Dollar sign, `$` indicates that the match must occur at the end of a line.
 So `^Snoopy$` matches a line with only the word "Snoopy", nothing before or after.